AzureCosmosDB/CosmicWorksJava/README.md

 # Cosmic Works Java

-How to model and partition data for Cosmos DB starting with the Adventure Works database with all Samples in Java.
+How to migrate a relational data model to Azure Cosmos DB, a distributed, horizontally scalable, NoSQL database.

 This repo is used to support a presentation on how to migrate a relational database schema to a NoSQL database like Azure Cosmos DB.
+It is based on [CosmicWorks](https://github.com/AzureCosmosDB/CosmicWorks), but re-worked using the Java V4 SDK for Azure Cosmos DB.
-This repo contains a Powerpoint presentation and a Visual Studio solution that represents the demos for this presentation with three projects in it:
+This repo contains a Powerpoint presentation and Java resources at `/CosmicWorksJava/tree/master/src/main/java/com/azure/cosmos/examples` that represents the demos for this presentation with three folders:

-* **modeling-demos**: This contains the main app that shows the evolution of the data models from v1 to v4
+* **modeling**: This contains the main app that shows the evolution of the data models from v1 to v4

-* **change-feed-categories**: This project uses change feed processor to monitor the product categories container for changes and then propagates those to the products container.
+* **changefeed**: This contains an app `ProductCategoryChangeFeedProcessor` which uses change feed processor to monitor the product categories container for changes and then propagates those to the products container.

-* **models**: This project contains all of the POCO classes used in both projects.
+* **models**: This contains all of the POJO classes used in the above two apps.

 ## Steps to setup